apyle/RepData_PeerAssessment2/PA2_template.md

 ## Data

+A few things to note about the NOAA data.

-Actual dollars, not adjusted for inflation
+  * Using actual dollar amounts; these have not been adjusted for inflation;

-Assumes no duplicate records
+  * We're assuming there are no duplicate records.

 <br />
 <hr />

 ## Data Processing

+Note: all code is maintained in my code repository on [Github][1].

+This analysis was performed using RStudio, including tools knitr, data.table, and dplyr.

 ```r